NewEconoLab/NNS-EN/nns_protocol.rst

 ****************
-Design details
+Design Details
 ****************

-NNS protocol specifications
+NNS Protocol Specifications
 ============================

 The url we usually use on the Internet is as follows,